 More than half of Nick & Jimmy’s appetizer options are succulent selections from the sea: shrimp cocktail, crab cake, Parmesan prawns, baked crab and artichoke heart dip, sesame seared Ahi tuna, fried calamari, shrimp scampi and pan-seared scallops (raved about by Dave).
 The sole landlubbers are hummus served with toasted pita wedges, jumbo steamed artichoke, chicken quesadilla, dolmades avgolemono and Saganaki, flaming Kasseri cheese, also served with toasted pita wedges.

 In Greece, Kasseri cheese is made from sheep’s milk while its American counterpart is made with cow’s milk.
 Nick & Jimmy’s Kasseri is made from an amalgam of goat milk and cow’s milk.
 Its flavor is of medium sharpness with a salty prominence.
 It’s not meant to be spread on the pita wedges so much as it’s intended to be placed atop the pita, akin to a crown of cheesy deliciousness.
+Despite having been set alight, it’s not especially scalding upon your tongue.

 30 October 2010: Dolmades (grape leaves rolled around rice, ground beef and herbs) Avgolomono (an egg and lemon sauce) is another great Greek starter.
 If you’ve ever lamented the fact that most dolmades in the Duke City come from a can, you’ll appreciate these housemade gems which, also unlike at most other Albuquerque restaurants, are served warm.
 The herbaceous aroma and flavor of the ground beef and rice combination coupled with the tangy richness of the Avgolomono sauce make these (five to an order) stubby cigar-shaped beauties some of the very best in the city.
+Nick & Jimmy’s also offers a vegetarian version of dolmades which are reputedly just as good as the one carnivores crave.

-16 May 2015: Finding scallops on an appetizer menu is as rare as a “good hair day” for Donald Trump.
+16 May 2015: Finding scallops on an appetizer menu is as rare as a “good hair day” for Kelly Osbourne.
 In fact, Nick and Jimmy’s might be the only restaurant in the metropolitan area to do so.
 Best of all, an order of pan-seared scallops won’t break the bank…and we’re not talking the smallish bay scallops here.
 This appetizer features three large scallops served over a single grilled tomato and topped with bay shrimp in a lemon-caper butter sauce.
 Usually “fruity” sauces, especially tart-tangy sauces detract from the natural sweet brininess of scallops, but not so at Nick and Jimmy’s where the lemon-caper butter sauce is so rich, so delicious and so complementary of the scallops that you’ll sop up any remaining sauce with bread.

 The soup of the day rotates frequently and as noted previously, is served complementary with many of the restaurant’s entrees.
 Separately, soup is available for five dollars a bowl.
 Alternatively, the menu offers five salads: Caprese Salad, Iceberg Wedge, Dinner Salad, Greek Salad and a Caesar Salad with your choice of dressing: Bleu cheese, Ranch, Greek, Caesar, Thousand Island or Raspberry Vinaigrette.